-Survivor pension: The widow(er) pension is equal to a maximum of 50% of the deceased's old-age pension.
-The value of the pension paid to a widow younger than age 50 is reduced by 5% for each year she is younger than age 50.
-If there is more than one widow, the pension is split equally among them.
+Survivor pension: The widow(er)'s pension is equal to 50% of the deceased's old-age pension.
+The pension paid to a widow younger than age 50 is reduced by 5% for each year she is younger than age 50.
+If there is more than one widow, the pension is split equally.